CLICK HERE TO VIEW

 Perth.

-Mathew White reports that whereas people were let through earlier, now the demonstrators have formed a blockade around the Perth stock exchange entrances, 50 meters in length, 2 people thick.
+Mathew White reports that whereas people were let through earlier, now

 Has seen people in suits trying to get in but they were pushed back physically.

 Police broke through at one point.
-Protesters responed by using megaphones, directed others to join to reinforce the human chain blockading the building.
+Protesters responed by using

 - 56.30